NethermindEth/Frida-poc/README.md

 This is a research prototype.
 Contributions, bug reports, and feedback are welcome!
 See [Contributing](./CONTRIBUTING.md)

 ## License

 The crates in this repository are licensed under the following licence.

 * Apache 2.0 license ([LICENSE](./LICENSE)) is applied to all commits

 ## Acknowledgments

+This project was supported by a grant from the [Ethereum Foundation](https://ethereum.foundation/).

 This implementation builds upon the excellent [Winterfell](https://github.com/facebook/winterfell) library by Meta for cryptographic primitives and FRI implementation details.